deekayen/aidstoscoutmastership/manuscript/appendix.md

 # Appendix

-**Note**. - The following are sample questions such as an examiner could put to candidates for Scoutmasters' Diplomas, or students could put to themselves on the different subjects of study given in the foregoing pages.
+**Note**.—The following are sample questions such as an examiner could put to candidates for Scoutmasters' Diplomas, or students could put to themselves on the different subjects of study given in the foregoing pages.

 *(Questions to be Answered by Candidates)*

 ## I. "How to Train the Boy"

-1. What would you consider three of the main difficulties of the present system of school education - and how can Scouting be applied to help the schoolmaster in remedying it?
+1. What would you consider three of the main difficulties of the present system of school education—and how can Scouting be applied to help the schoolmaster in remedying it?
 2. What, from personal observation, do you consider are the chief characteristics of a "working boy"?
 3. Mention any "Blind Alley" occupation with which you are personally acquainted, or about which you have information.
 Suggest how Scouting could be applied to remedy its evils.
 4. I have two letters criticising the book, *Scouting for Boys*.
 One says it is too full of subjects, that a learner cannot possibly take up all of them, and, therefore, the book is confusing.
 The other says he has tried the training, but has got through it all, and wants a further book with more subjects in it.
 State what you consider the functions of the book, and give from your point of view any suggestions as to how it would better fulfil its functions.